ppieroni/alma_assignment/README.md

 ## Simple IR Arbitrage Bot
 ### Overview
-This module implements a _simple trading bot_ which looks for implicit rate arbitrage opportunities using futures and its underliers.
+This module implements a _simple trading bot_ which looks for implicit rate arbitrage opportunities using futures and their underliers.
 Futures market data is read from Rofex and spot market data from yahoo finance.
-Then offered and taker implicit rates are computed for each contract to determine if is there any buy/sell combination which gives instant profit.
+Then offered and taker implicit rates are computed for each contract to determine if is there any buy/sell combination which gives immediate profit.
 When any of these opportunities is present, orders are sent to a [simulated exchange](https://remarkets.primary.ventures/), and relevant trade information is printed.
 ____
 ### Trading strategy
-The trading strategy used here is pretty basic and requires the following steps:
+The trading strategy used here is pretty basic and involves the following steps:
 1. For each future contract, the offered and taker implicit rate will be calculated.
 1. Rates obtained from contracts with similar maturity will be compared looking for low offered rates and high taker rates.
-1. If any opportunity is found these positions will be taken:
+1. If any opportunity is found the following positions will be taken:
     1. Buy long the contract with the minimum offered rate.
     1. Sell short its underlier, making this position neutral.
     1. Sell short the contract with the maximum taker rate.
     1. Buy long its underlier, making again the position neutral.
 ____
 ### Assumptions
-Several assumptions has been made, such as:
+Some assumptions has been made to simplify the problem, such as:
 * The transaction cost for each trade can be expressed as a constant, affecting the implicit rate difference directly.
 * There is no money market account available, so the only trade considered is among futures with similar maturity.
-* The time to maturity for a contract is computed in days, starting _today_ and including the maturity date. i.e. the number of _days to maturity_ on the maturity date is 1.
+* The time to maturity for a contract is computed in days, starting _today_ and including the maturity date. i.e. the number of _days to maturity_ on maturity date is 1.
 ----
 ### Installation and Usage
 This package has been developed for python 3.8 and its dependencies